Install Camunda for Microsoft Teams

 Note down the generated clientId and clientSecret.
 You will need them for auth.spa in the configuration file.

-Grant offline access in Keycloak
+Grant offline access role

 In your Keycloak admin console, ensure that users who will use the Teams integration have the offline_access role assigned.
 This is required so the application can refresh tokens and act on behalf of users when sending proactive notifications.